-Information regarding undergraduate admissions, transfers, credit for police and firefighting training, and the Sex Offenders Screening Policy for Students/Applicants for O'Neill-IUPUI on the Indianapolis campus can be found at http://bulletin.iupui.edu/.
+Information regarding undergraduate admissions, transfers, credit for police and firefighting training, and the Sex Offenders Screening Policy for Students/Applicants for O'Neill-IUPUI on the Indianapolis campus can be found here.

 Intercampus Transfer

 Intercampus Transfer to Bloomington

 Students admitted to the O'Neill School of Public and Environmental Affairs at any campus of Indiana University may transfer permanently to O'Neill on another campus, provided they meet the requirements for admission and good academic standing at the desired campus.
 Students wanting a temporary intercampus transfer need only meet the good academic standing requirements.